shivankbhatia/Assignment-2-L1/README.md

 - **Classes**:
   - Class 0: Legitimate transactions (Majority)
   - Class 1: Fraudulent transactions (Minority)
+- **SMOTE**:
+    Synthetically generate data to balance the dataset, here we match the number of ('0') which was earlier 9 to ('1') as 763
 ---

 ## 🛠️ Sampling Techniques Implemented